MarcosNicolau/obsidian-for-academia/readme.md

 Note: We are not using the native template functions because it fails to insert the template.

 As said before Wikilinks don't work with pandoc .
-Still, you can use them and, before exporting the note, you can run the command "*Obsidian Link Converter: Active file: Links to Markdown*"  which will convert all the link in the wikilink format to the general markdown format.
+Still, you can use them and, before exporting the note, you can run the command "*Obsidian Link Converter: Active file: Links to Markdown*"  which will convert all the links in the wikilink format to the general markdown format.

 Finally, you need to provide the `--citeproc` flag.

-If you are using the Obsidian Pandoc Plugin, then
+If you are using the Obsidian Pandoc Plugin, then you need to configure the command arguments:

 ![13](assets/13.png)

-And to export the document using the enter the command "_Pandoc Plugin: Export as PDF_".
+And to export enter the command "_Pandoc Plugin: Export as PDF_".

 If you want to go with the CLI style, then enter